The Vedic Body

 Same place · any shape · ~27 days

 This rhythm watches where the Moon is.
 It marks each time she comes home to Bharani, the lunar mansion she occupied at your birth — so the Moon is always in the same stars, though she may be full, dark, or anything between.
-Bharani is ruled by Shukra (Venus) and kept by Yama, lord of right timing; its symbol is the yoni, the vessel that holds and ripens.
-So the return is tender and inward — a day to rest, soften, and plant a seed-intention to gestate quietly.
+Bharani is ruled by Shukra (Venus) and presided over by Yama; its nature is one of endurance, transformation, and the bearing of what ripens.
+The return is tender and inward — a day to rest, soften, and plant a seed-intention to gestate quietly.
 The work is receiving, not launching.

 The Turning

 This rhythm watches the Moon's shape — her angle to the Sun.
-It marks each return of your birth tithi, Krishna Trayodashi, the thin waning crescent of the thirteenth day of the dark fortnight.
-The shape is always the same; only her sign changes, roaming month to month (noted on each date below).
-A releasing moon, drawing down toward the dark — traditionally a pradosha day, sacred at dusk to Shiva, lord of release.
-Use it to finish, to forgive, to set down what crowds the seed.
+It marks each return of your birth tithi, Krishna Trayodashi, your waning crescent of about 5% light.
+The shape is always the same; only her sign changes, roaming month to month (noted on each date below). a releasing moon, drawing down toward the dark — a time for completion, letting go, and clearing the ground.
+Traditionally a pradosha day, sacred at dusk to Shiva, lord of release.

 ☾ The Return